 Yuko Inui, a senior associate in Orrick's Tokyo office, is a member of the Energy and Infrastructure Group.
 Her practice mainly focuses on M&A, project financing, and permits and authorizations of renewable energy projects, real estate transactions and environmental conservation.

 Before joining Orrick, Ms. Inui was an associate at the Tokyo office of Atsumi & Partners until 2006.
 Previously, she worked in the Malaysian office of BirdLife International, an international environmental NGO.
 From 2001 to 2003, Ms. Inui worked at the Japan Bank for International Cooperation (JBIC), where she was involved in environmental and social compliance matters with relation to yen-denominated loan projects.

 Yuko is a member of the environmental preservation committees of the Japan Federation of Bar Associations.

-Francesca Isgrò, an Of Counsel in the Rome office, is the responsible for the Administrative Law and member of the Structured Finance Group.
+Francesca Isgrò, a Partner in the Rome office, is the responsible for the Administrative Law and member of the Structured Finance Group.
 Francesca has extensive experience in administrative law, with a special focus on public contract work, tenders, supplies and services, and assistance and consulting in the event of litigation.